aws-samples/amazon-transcribe-live-call-analytics/README.md

 ## Overview

-_Update September 2023 (v0.8.5) - This release provides (experimental) Generative AI support for both transcript summarization and Agent Assist with [Amazon Bedrock](https://aws.amazon.com/bedrock/) (preview) and Anthropic 3rd party APIs.
-Also provides (experimental) support for [Amazon Chime SDK Call Analytics](https://docs.aws.amazon.com/chime-sdk/latest/dg/call-analytics.html) as a call source in conjunction with [Voice Tone Analysis](https://docs.aws.amazon.com/chime-sdk/latest/dg/call-analytics.html).
-Lastly, it includes [Salesforce/CRM plug-in integration](./plugins/salesforce-integration/README.md)._
+_Update October 2023 (v0.8.7) - This release provides Amazon Bedrock (generally available) support for both transcript summarization and Agent Assist (QnABot).
+It supports single prompt and multi-prompt summarization.
+To learn more, please read [customize transcript summarization](./lca-ai-stack/TranscriptSummarization.md)._

 _See [CHANGELOG](./CHANGELOG.md) for latest features and fixes._